NEW: Wreckage of the plane has been located, a local official says

-The plane lost contact with air traffic controllers at 2:12 p.m., 21 minutes after taking off, said Marsda Daryatmo, head of the search and rescue agency.
-Two helicopters were immediately sent out to search for the plane but had to return to their bases due to strong winds and unpredictable weather.
+The plane lost contact with air traffic controllers at 2:12 p.m., 21 minutes after taking off, said Daryatmo, the rescue agency chief.
+Two helicopters were immediately sent out to search for the plane but had to return to their bases because of strong winds and unpredictable weather.

 The Sukhoi jet arrived in Jakarta as part of a demonstration tour of six Asian countries.
-It had been to Myanmar, Pakistan and Kazakhstan, and was due to visit Laos and Vietnam after Indonesia, said the Russian news agency RIA Novosti.
+It had been to Myanmar, Pakistan and Kazakhstan, and was scheduled to visit Laos and Vietnam after Indonesia, RIA-Novosti said.